Understanding Online Payments and e-commerce in Australia

 We look at different solutions and mention the pros and cons of each.

-This article is not designed to recomend any solution but to help in any decision.
+This article is not designed to recommend any solution but to help in any decision.

-In a recent article in the Australian Financial Review (15th August 2009) there is discussion about banks and payment-card groups benefiting by "clipping the ticket multiple times" as the payment goes from you to a merchant via a number of electonic gateways.
+In an article in the Australian Financial Review there is discussion about banks and payment-card groups benefiting by "clipping the ticket multiple times" as the payment goes from you to a merchant via a number of electronic gateways.

 Hence the better we understand how this system works we increase the chances of reducing these costs.

-Unfortunately the EFTPOS system that underpins our electonic payments from bricks and mortar businesses still cannot be used on the Internet.
+Unfortunately the EFTPOS system that underpins our electronic payments from bricks and mortar businesses still cannot be used on the Internet.

 Advice on Shopping Carts